Guides

 Step 3 — Decide what you're buying.
 If it's benchmarking, participation scale matters.
 If it's diagnosis, the analysis report matters most.
 If it's serious competition, look for multi-stage formats with genuine difficulty.

-Step 5 — Cap the count.
-One subject olympiad plus one reasoning or diagnostic exam is a full year for most children.
-More adds calendar load, not learning.
+Step 5 — Keep it to one or two a year.
+One subject olympiad plus one reasoning or diagnostic exam is enough for most children.
+Adding more fills the calendar, not the mind.

 Use the recommender to get a shortlist, then verify dates and fees on each organiser's official site.